Firm History

 Aff., C.A.

 Instead of Smith, the child was christened Robert Lanier Anderson, and he became the link tying the 19th century firm to our firm today.
 Admitted to the bar in 1893 in time to help his father complete the monumental 1895 Annotation for the Georgia Code, this Anderson formed a 30-year partnership with Thomas Edward Ryals.
 His son, Robert Lanier Anderson Jr., joined them in 1922, and Charles W. Walker joined in 1933.
-During the Depression, Ryals left the firm.
+During the Depression, Ryals retired because of health, but remained associated with the firm until his death.
 Albert P. Reichert joined the firm in 1949, and the firm took its present name in 1959 after the death of the elder Robert Lanier Anderson.

 Our Team Today